 Source: CRN USA

-This is where supplements come into play; according to recent research, more than three-quarters of American adults take daily nutrients to help fill nutritional gaps.
+Supplements address this gap; recent research shows more than three-quarters of American adults take daily nutrients to bridge nutritional deficiencies.

-Supplement use was once primarily associated with elite athletes or the elderly, but in recent years nutritional supplements have gained mass popularity as a convenient way to ensure balanced nutrition.
-Taken in conjunction with healthy eating habits and regular physical activity, daily supplemental vitamins and minerals can be an important factor in maintaining overall health and well-being.
+Supplement use was once primarily limited to elite athletes or the elderly, but nutritional supplements have gained widespread popularity as a convenient method for ensuring balanced nutrition.
+Combined with healthy eating habits and regular physical activity, daily supplemental vitamins and minerals can significantly contribute to maintaining overall health and well-being.

 Millennials spend an average of $62.73 per purchase on supplements, with the Greatest Generation spending more than twice that – $129.58 per purchase.